Your rental checklist: 20 things to look for when signing a lease in NYC

-• Verify the rent and make sure you’re not being overcharged for the security deposit
+- Verify the rent and make sure you’re not being overcharged for the security deposit

-• Understand the rules about rental insurance, air conditioners, pets, and subletting
+- Understand the rules about rental insurance, air conditioners, pets, and subletting

-• If you have questions ask the broker or landlord for clarification before you sign
+- If you have questions ask the broker or landlord for clarification before you sign

-Your lease may not be the most scintillating document but you still need to read it closely.
+Your lease may not be the most scintillating document, but you still need to read it closely.
 It’s a legal document, obligating you to specific terms and conditions.

-“It’s essential to read that document and have someone with more experience—not necessarily a lawyer, but it could be the renter’s parents—look at it as well,” says Gary Malin, chief operating officer at The Corcoran Group.
+“It’s essential to read that document and have someone with more experience—not necessarily a lawyer, but it could be the renter’s parents—look at it as well,” said Gary Malin, chief operating officer at The Corcoran Group.

-[Editor's note: A previous version of this article was published in February 2023.
-We are presenting it again with updated information for May 2023.]
+[Editor's note: A previous version of this article was published in May 2023.
+We are presenting it again with updated information for June 2024.]

-Here’s what to look out for, including the policies on renewals and roommates, your liability for insurance and whether you are paying for any utilities.
+Here’s what to look out for, including the policies on renewals and roommates, your liability for insurance, and whether you are paying for any utilities.

 1. Verify the rent and the dates you are agreeing to